MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/build-tools-overview.md

 description: "PowerApps build tools are a collection of PowerApps specific Azure DevOps build tasks that eliminate the need to manually download  scripts to manage the development of PowerApps" # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 07/21/2019 ms.reviewer: "" ms.service: powerapps ms.topic: "article"
+This abstract displays in the search result. ms.custom: "" ms.date: 07/21/2019 ms.reviewer: "Dean-Haas" ms.service: powerapps ms.topic: "article"
-author: "pemikkel" # GitHub ID ms.author: "v-dehaas" # MSFT alias of Microsoft employees only
+author: "mikkelsen2000" # GitHub ID
+ms.author: "pemikkel" # MSFT alias of Microsoft employees only
 manager: "kvivek" # MSFT alias of manager or PM counterpart search.audienceType:
   - developer